nikydix/nikydixcom-7810d/about.md

 <h3>Evergreen Notes</h3>
 ---
-In the meantime, if you want to sign up to recieve emails with updates, please click here.
+In the meantime, if you want to sign up to recieve emails with updates, please click here. *ADD LINK TO EMAIL SIGN UP**